vishnu-krishna/AdvertisementPricingCalculator/README.md

 # Advertisement Pricing Calculator

 ## Install packages
-Download the source do the following steps
+Download the source and do the following steps
 1. npm install angular-cli@latest -g
 2. npm install